DS4SD/docling/CONTRIBUTING.md

 **(Advanced) Use a Specific Python Version**

-If for whatever reason you need to work in a specific (older) version of Python, run:
+If you need to work with a specific (older) version of Python, run:

 ```bash
 poetry env use $(which python3.8)
 ```

 This creates a Virtual Environment with Python 3.8.
-For other versions, replace `$(which python3.8)` by the path to the interpreter (e.g., `/usr/bin/python3.8`) or use `$(which pythonX.Y)`.
+For other versions, replace `$(which python3.8)` with the path to the interpreter (e.g., `/usr/bin/python3.8`) or use `$(which pythonX.Y)`.

-#### Add a new dependency
+#### Add a New Dependency

 ```bash
 poetry add NAME
 ```

-## Coding style guidelines
+## Coding Style Guidelines

 We use the following tools to enforce code style:

 - iSort, to sort imports
 - Black, to format code

-We run a series of checks on the code base on every commit, using `pre-commit`.
+We run a series of checks on the codebase on every commit using `pre-commit`.
 To install the hooks, run:

 ```bash
 pre-commit install